FreedomBen/breakout71/Readme.md

 ## Done

+- super hot : time moves only when paddle moves.
+Later levels slow down even more the time when you're not moving.
+- fixed memory leak in language detection code
 - transparency : ball becomes transparent towards top of screen, +50% coins.
 - space coins : coins bounce without loosing momentum
 - trickledown : coins spawn at the top of the screen